awsdocs/aws-direct-connect-user-guide/doc_source/disaster-recovery-resiliency.md

 In addition to the AWS global infrastructure, AWS Direct Connect offers several features to help support your data resiliency and backup needs\.

+For information about how to use VPN with AWS Direct Connect, see [AWS Direct Connect Plus VPN](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-direct-connect-plus-vpn-network-to-amazon.html)\.

 ## Failover<a name="failover"></a>

 The AWS Direct Connect Resiliency Toolkit provides a connection wizard with multiple resiliency models that helps you order dedicated connections to achieve your SLA objective\.
 You select a resiliency model, and then the AWS Direct Connect Resiliency Toolkit guides you through the dedicated connection ordering process\.
 The resiliency models are designed to ensure that you have the appropriate number of dedicated connections in multiple locations\.